 - Fresh berries and whipped cream for garnishing

-- In a medium-size mixing bowl mix together the sugar and lemon zest until fully combined.
+- To make the filling: In a medium-size mixing bowl mix together the sugar and lemon zest until fully combined.